I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Summing It Up

-Classic metal was all but dead in the mid 1990s, as far as the mainstream was concerned ... until Venom said "F*ck that!" and came roaring back out of the abyss, fangs bared and middle fingers held high, with Cast in Stone.
+Classic metal was all but dead in the mid 1990s, as far as the mainstream was concerned ... until Venom said "F*ck that!" and came roaring back from Hell, fangs bared and middle fingers held high, with Cast in Stone.
 Anyone who wonders where all of those church-burnin', Satan-lovin', forest-dwellin' Scandinavian weirdo bands took their inspiration from, look no further.

 For longtime Venom fans, the Cast in Stone Expanded Edition is a treasure trove of hard to find goodies, and for casual fans who are just beginning to dip their toes in the band's red-hot lava pool, it may be the only Venom CD they'll ever need.
 There's nothing left to say except "Lay down your soul to the Gods rock and roll ... (gasp, pant, pant) ...
 BLACK METAL!"